Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 The trial covered 20 days since March 8, including jury selection, evidence, final arguments and jury deliberations.
 Croft is from Bear, Delaware, while the others are from Michigan.

-Whitmer, a Democrat, rarely talks publicly about the plot, though she referred to “surprises” during her term that seemed like “something out of fiction” when she filed for reelection on March 17.
+Whitmer, a Democrat, wasn't a trial witness and didn't attend.
+She rarely talks publicly about the plot, though she referred to “surprises” during her term that seemed like “something out of fiction” when she filed for reelection on March 17.

 She has blamed former President Donald Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.

 A jury of six women and six men heard the case, as well as four alternates.
 Little is known about them.
-Jonker ordered out of privacy concerns that they be only identified by numbers.
+Citing privacy, Jonker ordered that they be only identified by numbers.
 Two jurors were dismissed during the trial because of illness.

+The jury pool was drawn from a 22-county region in western and northern Michigan that is largely rural, Republican and conservative.
+Several people were dismissed after saying they had strong feelings about Whitmer — positive or negative — or the government.

+Matthew Schneider, a former U.S. attorney in Detroit, believes prosecutors “could have done a better job” of learning about the backgrounds and personal views of some jurors who were called up near the end of the all-day selection process.

 Separately, authorities in state court are prosecuting eight men who are accused of aiding the group that was on trial in federal court.